We can stop partisan gerrymandering in Pennsylvania for good by changing the redistricting process.

-The timeline will be tight, but it can be done.
+The timeline is tight, but it can be done.

-Representatives Tom Murt (R - Montgomery/Philadelphia Counties) and Steve Samuelson (D - Northampton County) have introduced House Bill 22 and House Bill 23, two bills designed to create one independent citizens commission in time for the next round of congressional and legislative redistricting following the 2020 U.S. Census.
+Representatives Tom Murt (R - Montgomery/Philadelphia counties) and Steve Samuelson (D - Northampton County) have introduced House Bill 22 and House Bill 23, two bills designed to create one independent citizens commission in time for the next round of redistricting following the 2020 U.S. Census.

-The goal is to create an 11-member commission in charge of both legislative and congressional redistricting.
-It would be charged with analyzing U.S. Census data, drawing district maps, and preparing a redistricting plan.
-The commission would be required to hold public meetings across the state before maps were drawn, and again after to collect public feedback.
+The bills create a commission in charge of both legislative and congressional redistricting.
+It will be charged with analyzing Census data and drawing district maps.
+The commission will have to hold public meetings across the state before maps are drawn, and again after to collect feedback.

-With passage of HB 23 in the 2019-20 session, selection and training of commissioners could happen in early 2021.
-Because amending the Constitution means passing a bill in consecutive two-year sessions followed by a voter referendum, the earliest voters could approve a new commission for legislative redistricting would be the May 2021 primary election.
-At that point, the already-in-place congressional redistricting commission would be given the additional task of legislative redistricting in time for a November 2021 deadline.
+When HB 23 passes in the 2019-20 session, selection and training of commissioners could start.
+Since a constitutional amendment takes three steps, the earliest voters could approve the new commission would be the May 2021 primary election.
+At that point, the new commission would be given the additional jobin time for a November 2021 deadline.

 What’s happening in the Senate?

 Senators Lisa Boscola and Mike Folmer have reintroduced Senate Bill 22, the “Folmer amendment” of the bill Fair Districts PA supported in 2017-18.
-Given the timeline for passage and the deadline requirements included in the bill, Fair Districts PA cannot support the bill as written, since a commission would not be in place in time for the 2021 redistricting.
-In addition, there are aspects of the bill that weaken the independence of the commission and deserve reconsideration.
-Fair Districts PA will be looking for ways to amend the bill in the Senate State Government Committee or in the House if voted from the Senate.
+Fair Districts PA cannot support the bill as is, since a commission would not be in place in time for the 2021 redistricting.
+Plus, there are aspects of the bill that weaken the independence of the commission.
+Fair Districts PA is looking for ways to amend the bill.